Jumbo loans

 - Clients who value precision and clean execution

-With jumbo financing, preparation is the advantage.
+With jumbo financing, preparation is the advantage—weak files do not get rescued by income alone.

 Common jumbo approval friction points